A Rich Pageant of Chicanery

 Wentworth was the sort of fellow usually described as flamboyant.
 His feats at the dining table were legendary.
 And it was Wentworth who famously introduced the visiting Prince of Wales from the balcony of the Tremont House Hotel to members of the press gathered below by saying, "Boys, this is the prince.
 Prince, these are the boys.”

 More substantially, Wentworth secured Chicago’s future as an Illinois city.
 Wisconsin members had forced a vote that would restore to that state the strip of Illinois between the state line and the southern tip of Lake Michigan that had been (Wisconsin felt) stolen from it by Nathaniel Pope in 1818.
-The story goes that then-member Wentworth was promised a Senate seat if he backed Wisconsin’s claim but he declined.
+The story goes that then-member Wentworth was promised a Senate seat if he backed Wisconsin’s claim but he declined, like a true patriot.

 The Carter Harrisons

 Chicago politics in the thirty-five years before the outbreak of World War I may be termed the Age of Harrison.
 The Carter Harrisons, father and son, won ten of the seventeen mayoral elections held in those years, five each.
 Not all politicians are good at playing politics—the Harrisons were.
-Biographer Edward R. Kantowicz notes that Chicago politics in their day was a bipartisan jungle of rival bosses and factions, and assembling winning coalitions was a challenge.
-“The Harrisons owed their success to personal skill and charisma, not to the support of a disciplined machine.”
+Biographer Edward R. Kantowicz notes that Chicago politics in their day was a bipartisan jungle teeming with rival bosses and factions.
+Assembling winning coalitions was a challenge; keeping them assembled took something like genius.
+“The Harrisons owed their success to personal skill and charisma," writes Kantowicz, "not to the support of a disciplined machine.”

 Kentuckian Carter Henry Harrison, Sr. served four terms as mayor, from 1879 until 1887 and was elected to a fifth, in 1893, but was assassinated by a deranged office seeker before completing his term.
-(Oddly, the careers of two of Chicago’s best politicians were cut short by assassin’s bullets—those of Harrison and Anton Cermak.)
+(He was one of the two great Chicago politicians whose lives were cut short by assassin’s bullets, the other being Anton Cermak.)

 Harrison put together a winning coalition by offering money-saving reform to the business classes and offering an open hand to long-outcast ethnic and union factions.
 Known as “the common man's mayor,” Carter Harrison I ensured that the former’s pleasures—principally drinking and gambling—were un-interferred with in Chicago.
 The working man unions were respected as well; before the bomb went off that sent the Haymarket demonstration into history, Harrison had mingled with the gathered anarchists and advised the police to leave the demonstrators alone.
 He hosted the world at the World’s Columbian Exposition; his murder just days before its official close led a genuinely mourning city to cancel the fair celebrations and hold a public memorial service; so many people crammed the streets round City Hall where Harrison’s body lay in state that streetcars could not pass.

-Carter Harrison II first took over the mayor’s chair in 1897, which he filled for consecutive terms until 1905, which were followed by another from 1911 to 1915.
+Carter Harrison II first took over the mayor’s chair in 1897, which he filled for consecutive terms until 1905, which were followed by another term from 1911 to 1915.
 The younger Harrison’s background suited him perfectly for a career in Chicago politics.
-A Protestant by birth, educated in Germany, at Irish-Catholic St. Ignatius and at Waspy Yale, and married to a Catholic, he was, as Kantowicz has put it, “nearly a balanced ticket all by himself.”
-(It says something about the immigrant nature of Chicago’s early populations that he, the 30th Chicago mayor, was the first one to have actually been born in the city.)
+A Protestant by birth, educated in Germany, at Irish-Catholic St. Ignatius, and at WASP-y Yale, and married to a Catholic, he was, as Kantowicz has put it, “nearly a balanced ticket all by himself.”
+(It says something about the immigrant nature of Chicago’s early populations that he, the thirtieth Chicago mayor, was the first one to have actually been born in the city.)

 Father and son were much alike.
 Each was comfortable with the full spectrum of city life, each appealed to ethnic and working voters (his family newspaper was the only local newspaper to support the Pullman strikers in the mid-1890s), each pushed for good-government reforms—the younger Harrison was a sworn foe of transit magnate Charles Yerkes—while leaving morality to the churches.
 He was a substantial enough political personage that people talked seriously about him as a Democratic Presidential nominee.